Home of English Grammar

 8. Smoking does cause cancer.

-9. That does not seem plausible.
+9. That does not seem plausible to me.

 10. Did you meet him yesterday?

-11. At first, she did not recognize him.
+11. At first she did not recognize him.

 • Share